KrisPiters/ros_workshop/exercises/part1.md

     rospack find turtlesim

-Many packages aren't installed by default.
+Some packages aren't installed by default.
 They are available as a binary download (so-called debian packages).

 Which packages are available to extend your ROS installation?

     apt-cache search ros-kinetic-

-There are a lot!
+There are a lot of them!
 You can find an overview [here](http://www.ros.org/browse/list.php).

-Let's download and install the package [*turtlebot-teleop*](http://wiki.ros.org/turtlebot_teleop) as an example.
-We are not interested in the sources, but only want to install and use the package.
+Let's download and install the [*turtlebot-teleop*](http://wiki.ros.org/turtlebot_teleop) package as an example.
+Currently we are not interested in the sources, but only want to install and use the package.
 Let's see if the relevant ROS package is available as a Debian (.deb) installation package.
-Which debian packages are there with the text *turtlebot* in their name?
+Which debian packages are available with the text *turtlebot* in their name?

     apt-cache search ros-kinetic- | grep turtlebot

 Apparently the relevant Debian package is called *ros-kinetic-turtlebot-teleop*.
-Now that we know this, installing is a breeze:
+Now that we know this, installing it is a breeze:

     sudo apt-get install ros-kinetic-turtlebot-teleop

-Check whether it was successful:
+Check whether it was successfully installed:

     rospack find turtlebot-teleop

 As you can see, this package has been added to the ROS installation and not to your workspace.

-Sometimes we want to download ROS packages that are only available in source form, or whose sources we want to view and perhaps modify.
+Sometimes we'd like to download ROS packages that are only available in source form, or whose sources we'd like to view and perhaps modify.
 We do not want to add these packages to our ROS installation in binary form, but download them in source form to our workspace.

-Let's download some helpful ROS sample packages from GitHub to your workspace.
+Let's download some helpful ROS sample packages from GitHub to your workspace:
 ```
     cd ~/catkin_ws/src
     git clone https://github.com/dortmans/ros_examples.git
     cd ~/catkin_ws
     catkin_make
 ```
-If all goes well, ROS can find those packages.
+If all goes well, ROS can find those packages:

     rospack find agitr

-You can also go to the directory of the package using [roscd](http://wiki.ros.org/rosbash#roscd), for example to make changes:
+You can also navigate to the directory of the package using [roscd](http://wiki.ros.org/rosbash#roscd)(to make changes for example):

     roscd agitr

 ## Nodes, topics, messages

-Start the node *listener* from the package *beginner_tutorials*
+Try starting the node *listener* from the package *beginner_tutorials*:

     rosrun beginner_tutorials listener

 Why doesn't it work?
-How can you solve that?
+How can you fix it?

 Open a new terminal window (ctrl-alt-t) and enter the following command: